iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

 dx
 $$

 And then, we use the integration by parts on the integral.
-We will be doing this integraltion by parts for $n$ times.
+We will be doing this integration by parts for $n$ times.
 Quiet complicated.

 We can start of with some: